 This subclause applies to a DMG STA when dot11OCBActivated is true.

-Upon receipt of the MLME-DMG-OCB-START.request primitive, a DMG STA shall start an operation outside the context of a BSS as described in subclause 31.3 (Operation in 60 GHz band).

-Upon receipt of the MLME-DMG-OCB-START.request primitive with the Discovery Beacon parameter set to true, a DMG STA shall start transmitting DMG Beacon frames with the Discovery Mode field set to 1 and the Beacon Interval field set to a random value as described in 11.1.3.4 (DMG beacon generation before establishment of a BSS).
-The DMG OCB element shall be included in the DMG Beacon frames.

-Upon receipt of the MLME-DMG-OCB-STOP.request primitive, a DMG STA shall terminate transmitting DMG Beacon frames.
+Upon receipt of the MLME-DMG-OCB-START.request primitive, a DMG STA will continuously discover new peer STAs.
+If the Discovery Beacon parameter is set to true, the STA shall start transmitting DMG Beacon frames with the Discovery Mode field set to 1, the Beacon Interval field set to a random value as described in 11.1.3.4 (DMG beacon generation before establishment of a BSS) and with the DMG OCB element included.
+If the Discovery Beacon parameter is set to false, the DMG STA shall not transmit DMG Beacon frames.

-When the STA transmitting DMG Beacon frames with the Discovery Mode field set to 1 receives one or more SSW frames or an SSW-Feedback frame with the OCB Mode subfield set to 1 during the A-BFT, the discovering STA shall issue an MLME-OCB-DMGDISCOVEREY.indication with the PeerInfoSet parameter including the PeerInfo regarding the STA transmitted the SSW frames or SSW-Feedback frame.
+When the STA receives one or more SSW frames with the OCB Mode subfield set to 1 during an A-BFT or DTI and completes SLS with the peer STA, and the address of the peer STA is an address that is newly discovered, the STA shall issue an MLME-OCB-DMGDISCOVERY.indication with the PeerInfoSet parameter including the PeerInfo defined in 6.3.X.4 (MLME-OCB-DMGDISCOVERY.indication) for the peer STA that transmitted the SSW frame.

-When the STA transmitting DMG Beacon frames with the Discovery Mode field set to 1 receives one or more DMG Beacon frames with a DMG OCB element in each of the DMG Beacon frames from a peer DMG STA, the STA may perform an SLS during the A-BFT following the reception of the DMG Beacon frames, if exists, or during the DTI.
-When the STA completes the SLS and an optional BRP procedure, if performed, successfully, and the address of the peer DMG STA is an address that is newly detected, the STA shall issue an MLME-OCB-DMGDISCOVEREY.indication with the PeerInfoSet parameter including the PeerInfo regarding the STA transmitted the DMG Beacon frames.
-If the source address of the DMG Beacon frame is not an address that is newly detected, the STA may issue an MLME-OCB-DMGDISCOVEREY.indication with the PeerInfoSet parameter including the PeerInfo regarding the STA transmitted the DMG Beacon frames.
+When the STA receives one or more DMG Beacon frames including a DMG OCB element from a peer STA, and the address of the peer STA is an address that is newly discovered, the STA shall perform an SLS with the OCB Mode subfield set to 1 in transmitted SSW frames during the A-BFT following the DMG Beacon frames if present, or during the DTI.
+If the SLS is completed, the STA shall issue an MLME-OCB-DMGDISCOVERY.indication with the PeerInfoSet parameter including the PeerInfo for the peer STA transmitted the DMG Beacon frame.

-Upon receipt of the MLME-DMG-OCB-START.request primitive with the Discovery Beacon parameter set to false, a DMG STA shall not transmit DMG Beacon frames.
-When the STA receives one or more DMG Beacon frames with the DMG OCB element or one or more SSW frames or an SSW-Feedback frame with the OCB Mode subfield set to 1, and the source address of the received frame is an address that is newly detected, the STA should issue an MLME-OCB-DMGDISCOVERY.indication with the PeerInfoSet parameter including the PeerInfo regarding the STA transmitted the DMG Beacon frames.

-When a DMG STA complete a beamforming training including an SLS or BRP initiated by a peer STA successfully during the operation outside the context of a BSS, and the address of the peer STA is an address that is newly detected, the STA shall issue an MLME-OCB-DMGDISCOVEREY.indication with the PeerInfoSet parameter including the PeerInfo regarding the peer STA.
+When the STA completes SLS with a peer STA which transmitted an SSW frame with the OCB Mode subfield set to 1 or a DMG Beacon frame including a DMG OCB element, and the address of the peer STA is not an address that is newly detected, the STA may issue an MLME-OCB-DMGDISCOVEREY.indication with the PeerInfoSet parameter including the PeerInfo regarding the peer STA.

+Upon receipt of the MLME-DMG-OCB-STOP.request primitive, a DMG STA shall terminate transmission of DMG Beacon frames and cease discovery of peer STAs.

 Figure 11-x – DMG Discovery outside the context of a BSS